core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **Third example:**

-The following example shows the encoding of a leaf of type instance-identifier which identify the list instance "/system/authentication/user" (SID 1726) corresponding to the user name "jack".
+The following example shows the encoding of a leaf instance of type instance-identifier which identify the list instance "/system/authentication/user" (SID 1726) corresponding to the user name "jack".

 CBOR diagnostic notation: [1726, "jack"]